eiabea/tempea-api/README.md

 ### OneWire

-In order to get data from the [DS18B20](https://www.sparkfun.com/products/245) the one wire interface of the raspberry pi has to be enabled.
-Open up _/boot/config.txt_ and add following lines at the end of the file
+In order to get data from the [DS18B20](https://www.sparkfun.com/products/245), the one wire interface of the Raspberry Pi has to be enabled.
+Open up _/boot/config.txt_ and add the following lines at the end of the file

 ```
 # OneWire
 dtoverlay=w1-gpio,gpiopin=4,pullup=on
 ```

-After rebooting it should be able to see the connected sensor
+After rebooting, it should be able to see the connected sensor

 ```
 $ ls /sys/bus/w1/devices/
 10-00080278b776  w1_bus_master1
 ```

-Take a note of the name (e.g. 10-00080278b776) of the slave, it is needed in the following steps
+Take a note of the name (e.g. 10-00080278b776) of the slave, it will be needed in the following steps

 ### Obtaining Google Calendar Service JSON